 The Governor General of Australia, Sir William Dean, officially opened the Museum.

-The paddlesteamer was taken off the water by order of the Marine board for extensive restoration.
+The Golden City paddle steamer was taken off the water by order of the Marine board for extensive restoration.

 Springfest - "Antique Fishing Tackle Exhibition' (with exhibits owned by Jim and Sue McCracken) on display which created much interest.